bruni68510/mytvstream/README.md

 ```

-The client part of the defines the rendering client, it may be either flash/rtmp other html.
+The client part defines the rendering part, it may be either flash/rtmp or html.
-The flash client can produce the video either with the flv codec or the h264 codec, you may adjust the videocodec parameter.
+The flash client can produce the video either using the flv codec or the h264 codec, you may adjust the videocodec parameter.

 An HTML5 client is available but the real time encoding of the video to theora or webm need huge resource.